Saint Petersburg Metro: Station construction styles and architecture

+Stations in the centre of the city were built very deep, not only to minimise disruption, but to be used as bomb shelters during the Cold War.
+Many of the older stations feature blast doors and air filters.

+Stations are enclosed due to the harsh winters.

-The first stage is exquisitely decorated in the Stalinist Architecture style, but from 1958, Nikita Khrushchev's struggle with decorative extras restricted the vivid decorations to simple aesthetic themes.
-During this time a new design called "horizontal lift" became widespread, and 10 stations were built with this layout.
+The older stations are decorated in the Stalinist Architecture style, but from 1958, Nikita Khrushchev's struggle with decorative extras restricted the vivid decorations to simple aesthetic themes.

+The original stations were predominantly pylon stations, of which there are 15 stations.
+Also common are deep column stations, and there are 16 such stations in the system.

+The "horizontal lift" layout was used on 10 stations.
 The horizontal lift design is a variation of a station with platform screen doors, and has not been found elsewhere outside Saint Petersburg.
 However, because the design became unpopular with passengers, and for technical reasons, no stations featuring this design were built between 1972 and 2018.
 From the mid-1970s, a new open design called Leningradky Odnosvod (single-vault station) was developed by local engineers and became very popular, not only in Saint Petersburg, but other cities as well.
 It remains the most popular and there are 16 stations with this design in the city.

-The remaining stations are located virtually on the edge of the city, and one, Devyatkino, is territorially in Leningrad Oblast, far away from the harsh underground geology that forms the Neva Delta.
+The remaining stations are far away from the underground geology that forms the Neva Delta.
 The six shallow column stations are in the southern and northwestern sections of the city, and the first three are on the Kirovsko-Vyborgskaya Line.
 The first one, Avtovo, is considered to be one of the most beautiful stations in the world and was opened as part of the first stage in 1955, while the other two were built in the late 1970s as typical Moscow-style pillar trispan stations.
 There are two shallow-column stations on the Nevsko-Vasileostrovskaya Line: Zenit and Begovaya.
 Both of these stations, which use a modified version of the horizontal lift design, were opened in May 2018 as part of the line's extension to the northwestern section of the city.
 A sixth shallow-column station, Dunayskaya, opened in October 2019 as part of the Frunzensko-Primorskaya Line's southern extension.
 In addition, there are four termini stations that are on the surface and are located near the lines' connection with the train depots.
-The city's northern climate means that even here all of the station space is inside an enclosed structure.

-Expansion plans

-As of 2025, there are plans for extending several lines and building one new depot.
-Plans call for 16 new stations to open between 2025 and 2035, including 10 that will open between 2025 and 2030.

-The Pravoberezhnaya line will be extended to the west, and then north to Lakhta, and then to Yuntolovo.

-Three new lines, Krasnoselsko-Kalininskaya, Admiralteysko-Okhtinskaya and Koltsevaya, are to be constructed in the future.
-The first six stations of the Krasnoselsko-Kalininskaya line are already under construction.

-The Admiralteysko-Okhtinskaya and Koltsevaya line is projected to open after the 2030s.

-A two-station expansion of Line 3 from Begovaya to Bogatyrskaya and Kamenka is under development with the opening planned for around 2030.

-There are also several short and mid-term projects on station upgrades, including escalator replacements and lighting upgrades.